farmera/sare_grant/study_results_balloons.md

 and Ned Horning on Public Lab's website [here](https://publiclab.org/wiki/photo-monitoring-plugin) and [here](https://publiclab.org/notes/nedhorning/5-31-2012/registering-and-processing-photos-acquired-two-cameras).
 The [Public Lab](https://publiclab.org/) community has been a leader in this field and the information they have compiled over the years has served both as inspiration and as a guide throughout our work.

-where you can learn how to investigate environmental concerns.
-Using inexpensive DIY techniques, we seek to change how people see the world in environmental, social, and political terms

 ![](img/2016_0513_122_rgb.jpg)
 ![](img/2016_0513_122_ndvi.jpg)
 ###### Figure 2.
 NDVI image with reference color LUT.
 This image was captured with a Delta kite at height of 125ft.